 Which battery does the E-5 use?

-The camera gets its power from the BLM-5, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLM-5 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you are interested in seeing how this camera compares to another one, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.